My Primary Build

 Primary Build Path

 Hey guys, I know the guide needs updating but the core build is still quite good on Orianna.
 Everything you need to learn about her mechanics are still correct in the guide, just some of the item descriptions and matchup information is a bit off.
-Please be patient while I make updates and learn from the plethora of important information that is available in the guide.

 For Your Viewing Enjoyment

 Feel free to enjoy Plentakill's new Ori song :P

 Also, if I helped you in any way, upvotes are very much appreciated :)